Ladmins24/dssf-2022-Practice/README.md

 Audrian Flory - a DTI Intern who hasn't coded anything since high school comp-sci class that was terrible

+Buffy Summers Flory - Audrian's service dog who knows nothing about computers but will help by chewing on them for you

 ## Schedule

 ### Week 1 (May 31 - June 3) [Introduction to Digital Scholarship](weeks/01-intro.md)